benjamin-heasly/openhds-rest/src/main/resources/documentation/registration-use-cases.md

 # Registration Use Cases

-Here are descriptions of several important use casees for **openhds-rest**.
+Here are descriptions of several important use cases for **openhds-rest**.

 Each one includes: